Skip to main content

 3. All research areas broadly relevant to the mission of NIH, including the behavioral, medical, natural, social, applied, and formal sciences and research that is basic, translational, or clinical.

-To improve the awareness of the program to diverse scientific groups, the Common Fund substantially increased its outreach efforts through presentations at relevant conferences and groups, emailed program information and funding opportunities to institution officials, provided additional website resources for applicants, and hosted informational webinars.
-The COVID-19 pandemic severely impacted outreach efforts, but efforts are ramping up and continue to expand.
+To improve the awareness of the program to diverse scientific groups, the Common Fund participated in outreach efforts through presentations at relevant conferences and groups, emailed program information and funding opportunities to institution officials, provided additional website resources for applicants, and hosted informational webinars.
+The Common Fund intends to continue and expand upon these efforts.

-The Common Fund continues to collaborate with the Center for Scientific Review to pilot anonymized review of Transformative Research Award applications.
+The Common Fund continues to collaborate with the Center for Scientific Review on an anonymized review of Transformative Research Award applications.
 The anonymization seeks to focus the reviews on the merits of the proposed ideas and encourage applications from investigators who might not otherwise apply.
-The review of FY2021 and FY2022 anonymized applications are complete, and the final year of the pilot is underway for FY2023.
-The Common Fund contracted a third-party entity to evaluate the anonymized review process and its outcomes.
-The results of the evaluation will be made publicly available on the Transformative Research Award website.
+The review of FY2021, FY2022, and FY2023 anonymized applications are now complete, and a third-party entity is contracted to conduct a comprehensive evaluation of the anonymized review process and its outcomes.
+The results of the evaluation will be made publicly available on the Transformative Research Award website next year.

 • These data are voluntarily self-reported by applicants, and some applicants choose not to provide this information.